tonethar/IGME-230-GDD-2017-Fall/notes/web-apps-3.md

 	// #5 - get a reference to the first <h2> using querySelectorAll() and change its HTML in 1 line of code document.querySelectorAll("h2")[0].innerHTML = "I am the first h2!";

-	// #6 - get a reference to ALL of the <h2> elements on the page and add a number to the beginning of them let allHeadings = document.querySelectorAll("h2");
+	// #6 - get a reference to ALL of the <h2> elements on the page and add a number to the beginning of each one let allHeadings = document.querySelectorAll("h2");

 	for(let i=0;i<allHeadings.length;i++){